Liam Kerrigan

-Career
+Club career

-Kerrigan started his career with Irish side Sligo Rovers.
-After 3 years with UCD, he signed for Como in the Italian second tier in July 2022.
+Tubbercurry, County Sligo native Kerrigan started his career with Sligo Rovers.
+After three years with UCD, he signed for Como in Serie B in July 2022.
 On 21 August 2022, Kerrigan made his league debut for the club and also scored his first goal for the club in a 2–2 draw away to Pisa.
-Kerrigan suffered a long term injury in September 2022, tearing his Anterior cruciate ligament.
+Kerrigan suffered a long term injury in September 2022, tearing his anterior cruciate ligament.
+He made his return on 13 August 2023, when he made his first appearance in just under a year by coming off the bench in a 1–0 loss away to Serie A side Lecce in the Coppa Italia.

+On 26 January 2024, Kerrigan moved on loan to Serie C club Novara until the end of the season.

+On 30 August 2024, Kerrigan signed for Belgian side Beveren on loan.

+On 21 August 2025, Kerrigan signed a two-year contract with Serie C side Ternana.

+Personal life

+His brother Sean Kerrigan is a professional footballer.
+The pair are first cousins with Johnny Kenny, who is also a professional footballer, playing for Scottish Premiership champions Celtic.